simussumil/Linux-Server-Configuration/README.md

 ## server configuration

-### 1. Create instance from AWS
+### 1. Create an instance from AWS

 - goto Amazon Lightsail webpage
-- create instance : choose option Linux platform, os only/ubuntu
+- create an instance: choose option Linux platform, os only/ubuntu
-- download deault private ssh key from account page
+- download default private ssh key from the account page

-### 2. Connect to server with terminal
+### 2. Connect to the server with terminal
 - open terminal
 - place downloaded .pem file into ~/.ssh `$cp catalog.pem ~/.ssh`
 - change the access permissions of .pem file `$ chmod 600 ~/.ssh/catalog.pem`